elocremarc/Plantbox/README.md

 ```
 $ sudo raspi-config
 ```
 You might need to reconnect to your SSH session after you change your password.
-Once you are connected to your Raspberry Pi with a SSH connection you are ready to install to get going.
+Once you are connected to your Raspberry Pi with a SSH connection you are ready to get started!

 Make sure your have Git installed.
 ```